The Future of Artificial Intelligence in Vietnam: An overview

 Vietnam has also established a number of AI Centers of Excellence at universities and research institutions to promote the advancement of AI technology.
 The centers support and resource researchers while also collaborating with industry partners to develop Artificial Intelligence in Vietnam solutions for a variety of industries.
 AI has the ability to significantly alter the way businesses are conducted and to promote economic growth.

-Notably, the country recently adopted the National Digital Transformation Programme, which would run from 2025 to 2030.
+Notably, the country recently adopted the National Digital Transformation Programme, which will run from 2025 to 2030.
 The tangible goal is to double the digital economy’s growth by 2025 and establish a solid platform for future digital transformation processes that will slowly prepare Vietnam for AI.
 According to the deputy head of the Ministry of Science and Technology, Vietnam’s improvement in its AI Readiness Score can be ascribed to the country’s active participation in technology-based activities and the release of the national policy for AI development.

 The Technology Pillar